fbpx

 Yes.
 For employees, keep an eye on your NIC if you have more than one job in the tax year, for example if you locum.
 As we said above NIC is charged against salaries for employed doctors and against profits for self-employed individuals.
 In the 2024-25 tax year the first £12,570 of your salary / self-employed profits will be free from NIC but between £12,570 and £50,270 of NIC is charged at 8% on salaries and 6% on self-employed profits.
 Above £50,270 2% NIC is charged.

-The thing to note is that the rates are charged on total amounts.
+Thirdly, if an individual has substantial earnings from two employments, or both earnings as an employee and profits as a self-employed individual, there is a maximum cap which applies each year.
 Unfortunately, if you work for multiple different employers, they may charge you as if that job was your only one for NIC.

 An example might make this clearer.
 Suppose you work for one employer for £80,000, you should pay NIC as follows: